Shadow Self

 Installation detail.

-Artist image, cut and folded paper collage, 11 x 14”.
+Artist image, cut and folded paper collage, 11 x 14 in.

-GAN image, inkjet print, 11 x 14”.
+GAN image, Archival inkjet print, 11 x 14 in.